Last updated on September 21st, 2023

 - Two knobs: These will need turning anti-clockwise like taps to open, and fully clockwise to close.

-Potterton Boiler Valve Positions
+Boiler Valve Positions

 All the Potterton boiler valve positions below are fully open.

 - Black Valves: All 3 black handle valves in the photo are open which they are meant to be at all times.
-They are (from left to right) the heating flow, cold water inlet, heating return valve.
+They are (from left to right) the heating flow, cold water inlet, and heating return valve.

-Potterton Boiler Losing Pressure Overnight
+Boiler Losing Pressure Overnight

-If your Potterton boiler is losing pressure overnight, you will have a leak somewhere on your heating system, or the pressure relief valve is letting the water out.
+If your boiler is losing pressure overnight, you will have a leak somewhere on your heating system, or the pressure relief valve is letting the water out.

-If your Potterton boiler has lost pressure overnight again, you should check the bag to see if it’s wet and if it is, that means the pressure relief valve is letting the water out.
+To find out which it is, you can tie a carrier bag to the end of the copper blow-off pipe outside.
+If your boiler has lost pressure overnight again, you should check the bag to see if it’s wet and if it is, that means the pressure relief valve is letting the water out.

 This is most likely an expansion vessel problem.
-You will need to recharge the expansion vessel, or replace it if the diaphragm inside is split.
+You will need to recharge the expansion vessel or replace it if the diaphragm inside is split.

-Potterton boilers are sometimes undersized when fitted and are not large enough to cope with a large house’s central heating system.
+Boilers are sometimes undersized when fitted and are not large enough to cope with a large house’s central heating system.
+This means the expansion vessel in the boiler might not be big enough and can cause problems with the pressure.

-Getting the best combi boiler for a large house is very important, but adding an external expansion vessel that is large enough for the central heating system is also an option rather than upgrading to a bigger boiler.
+Getting the best combi boiler for a large house is very important, but adding an external expansion vessel that is large enough for the system is also an option rather than upgrading to a bigger boiler.

-Potterton Boiler Pressure Too High
+Boiler Pressure Too High

 Your Potterton boiler pressure is too high most likely for one of these reasons: